 Price = ƒ (Physical characteristics, other factors)

 Sirmans et al (2005) reviewed recent studies that used hedonic modelling to estimate house prices and identified the variables that were consistently used in explaining price.
 The significant variables identified by Sirmans included; land area, house structure (size, construction, age), interior features (bedrooms, bathrooms, heating), external amenities (garaging, decking), environmental factors (views, location, schools).
 These variables were considered in relation to the New Zealand housing market in general and the Ashhurst market specifically, in order to include the most relevant variables in this study.
 Data on land area and house structure was available and was included in the model.
 Data on interior features and external amenities was not available.
 Environmental factors were considered in relation to the study area and turbine visibility was assessed as the only important environmental factor necessary in this model.
 Ashhurst fits the McCluskey and Borst (2007) description of a neighbourhood as a smaller area within a market segment where market influences are relatively constant.
 Figure 1 shows the location of the township in relation to the most commonly used locational attributes identified by Kryvobokov (2007) of access to a commercial centre (Palmerston North city), water (the Manawatu River) and green areas (Ashhurst Domain).
 The small and compact nature of Ashhurst means that there is very little difference in travel distance to any of these key locational attributes.
 The turbines and the ranges that they are built on dominate the view from Ashhurst houses and there are no other unique scenic vistas in this locality.
-Distance to the turbines was considered and was not included as a variable in the model as all houses are sited within 2.5 to 3.5 kilometres of the closest turbine, this distance falls within the third distance zone used by Hoen (2011).
+Distance to the turbines was considered and was not included as a variable in the model as all houses are sited within 2.5 to 3.5 kilometres of the closest turbine, this distance falls within the third distance zone used by Hoen et al. (2011).

 3.1.
 Data and Variables